Technical SEO

 Google states about lastmod value

-It means that Google may use the <lastmod> tag to determine the last time a page was modified, but only if the date provided in the sitemap is consistent with the actual last modification date of the page.
+It means that Google may use the <lastmod> tag to determine the last time a page was modified, but only if the date provided is consistent with the actual modification date.

-If the date provided in the sitemap is not accurate, Google will rely on other signals to determine the last modification time of the page.
+If it is not accurate, Google will rely on other signals to determine the last modification date.

 <priority>

-This optional tag tells Google or other search engines the priority of your web pages or a URL.
+This optional tag tells search engines the priority of a URL.

 Simply put, it tells the search engines which pages they should prioritise while allocating the crawl budget.